José María Araúz de Robles Estremera: Family and youth

 The Biscay Araúz family arrived in the Alto Tajo mountains as miners and foundrymen.
 They settled in Peralejos de las Truchas and constructed Casa Grande de Araúz in 1816; some joined the Carlists during the Carlist Wars.
 The grandfather of José María, Simón Arauz Huerta, was a bull-breeder who in 1905 co-founded what is now Unión de Criadores de Toros de Lidia.
 A branch of the family kept breeding bulls until 1931, when the Hermanos Arauz brand disappeared from the market.
-The father of José María, Enrique Araúz Estremera, studied at Colegio Molinés de Padres Escolapios in Madrid and practiced as a doctor in his native village, where he also served as alcalde; also a Carlist, he remained sensitive to social issues and co-operated with the local workers’ periodical, La Alcarria Obrera.
+The father of José María, Enrique Araúz Estremera, studied at Colegio Molinés de Padres Escolapios in Madrid and practiced as a doctor in his native village, where he also served as alcalde; also a Carlist, he remained sensitive to social issues and co-operated with the local workers' periodical, La Alcarria Obrera.
 In 1895 he published La hija del Tío Paco o lo que pueden dos mil duros.
 Heavily influenced by José María de Pereda, the book fell into the costumbrismo trend.
+At unspecified time he married Maria Robles Arnal, also from Molina.